 You only pay for the help desk assistance you actually use, so those times when you need more help are offset by when your website is steady and your phones are ringing less frantically.

 Expertise — As your systems receive frequent updates, or you implement more new solutions, it can be difficult to keep your IT help desk up to date.
-An outsourced IT help desk may be the answer.
+Managed help desk may be the answer.
 Retailers often partner with an IT help desk provider that specializes in retail support and possibly even in a specific type of retail, such as clothing or furniture sales.

 Retailers know customers have high expectations when it comes to their experiences with the company.
 As CIOs have become more and more responsible for this experience, they are recognizing the need for someone else to handle the everyday troubleshooting and maintenance that can come up with any IT environment.

-If you’ve been considering an outsourced IT help desk for your retail company, take a look at this free e-book from SinglePoint Global.
+If you’ve been considering managed help desk for your retail company, take a look at this free e-book from SinglePoint Global.
 We can help you evaluate your help desk needs and assist you in leveraging the best solution to support the customer experiences you want to deliver.